AllScotty/AllScotty/README.md

 - *How to Measure Anything in Cybersecurity Risk* — Douglas W. Hubbard & Richard Seiersen
 - *Blitzscaling* — Reid Hoffman & Chris Yeh
 - *From Zero to One* — Peter Thiel
-- *Evasive Malware: Evading EDR* — *( self-study resource)*
+- *Evasive Malware: Evading EDR* — *(self-study resource)*
 - *Atomic Habits* — James Clear
-- *The Silicon Valley Way: How to Build a Startup That Changes the World* — *(Confirm title/author)*
+- *The Silicon Valley Way: How to Build a Startup That Changes the World*

 ---

 ## How you can work with me
 - Advisory / consulting engagements (federal & critical infrastructure)
-- Research collaboration on cyber warfare, AI security, and threat intelligence
+- Research collaboration on cyber warfare, AI security, and cybersecurity education development
 - Speaking and policy advisory work

 ---